 I was watching Insecure on HBO the other day and a character said: “…that’s why they’re called dreams, you’re not supposed to achieve them…”.
 It was funny in a strange kind of way.
 That’s definitely one way to look at it, but the only way to make your dreams reality is to achieve them.
-So this is a PSA: Never stop dreaming, because the reality is just around the bend.

 Typically Wanderlust Wednesday features places I haven’t visited but today’s post is a bit different.
 It highlights a country I spent 5 weeks in, over 4 years ago, but this is not my story.
 It’s my friend Mofi’s.
 She and her friends visited the Dominican Republic; the birthplace of dance style Merengue and home to some of the most beautiful beaches in the world.

 To make the most of their time in the Caribbean, the girls packed their bags for sightseeing and a few exciting (and sometimes exhausting) activities.

 City: Puerto Plata

 Mofi says: Book this with the local tour agency at a hotel to get a cheaper rate than the one offered by large tour companies.